touchportyl/tinkererscraft/README.md

 - Throw in smeltables

 # Future updates
-- Change the name to something else (Maybe Tinkerer's Craft)
-- Custom alloy: Irgol (Looks like Iron) - (Redstone catalyst to fuse 2 Iron and 3 Gold)
-- Custom alloy: Obdiam (Looks like Netherite) - (Diamond catalyst to fuse 9 Iron and 2 Obsidian)
 - Custom enchant: Sweeping Edge X (for Irgol and Obdiam pickaxes) - Pickaxe mines 3x3x1
 - Custom enchant: Quick Charge X (for Irgol and Obdiam swords) - Sneak to get a burst of speed
 - Custom enchant: Riptide X (for Irgol and Obdiam swords) - Chance to levitate low health targets and kill them instantly when dealing damage